 Energy Consumption by Primary Fuel

-Total coal consumption—including the portion of coal-to-liquids (CTL) consumed as liquids—increases from 19.7 quadrillion Btu (999 million short tons) in 2011 to 20.5 quadrillion Btu (1,071 million short tons) in 2040 in the AEO2013 Reference case.
-Coal consumption, mostly for electric power generation, falls off through 2016.
-After 2016, coal-fired electricity generation increases slowly as the remaining coal-fired capacity is used more intensively, but little capacity is added.
-Coal consumption in the electric power sector in 2035 in the AEO2013 Reference case is about 0.6 quadrillion Btu (23 million short tons) lower than projected in the AEO2012 Reference case.
-The startup of the first CTL plants is delayed to 2023 in the AEO2013 Reference case, with penetration of the technology far more modest than in AEO2012.
+Total coal consumption increases from 17.3 quadrillion Btu (891 MMst) in 2012 to 18.7 quadrillion Btu (979 MMst) in 2040 in the AEO2014 Reference case.
+Coal consumption, mostly for electric power generation, falls off in 2016, the first year of the MATS.
+After 2016, coal-fired electricity generation increases slowly over the next 10 years as the remaining coal-fired capacity is used more intensively, but little capacity is added.
+Coal consumption in the electric power sector in 2040 is 17.3 quadrillion Btu (909 MMst) in the AEO2014 Reference case.
+This level is about 1.4 quadrillion Btu (75 MMst) lower than in the AEO2013 Reference case.
+No coal is consumed for CTL technology in the AEO2014 Reference case.

-Total consumption of marketed renewable fuels grows by 1.6 percent per year in the AEO2013 Reference case.
-Growth in consumption of renewable fuels results mainly from the implementation of the federal RFS for transportation fuels and state renewable portfolio standard (RPS) programs for electricity generation.
-Marketed renewable energy includes wood, municipal waste, biomass, and hydroelectricity in the end-use sectors; hydroelectricity, geothermal, municipal solid waste, biomass, solar, and wind for generation in the electric power sector; and ethanol for gasoline blending and biomass-based diesel in the transportation sector, of which 2.2 quadrillion Btu is included with liquid fuel consumption in 2040.
-Excluding hydroelectricity, renewable energy consumption in the electric power sector grows from 1.6 quadrillion Btu in 2011 to 4.5 quadrillion Btu in 2040, with biomass accounting for 24 percent of the growth and wind 44 percent.
-Generation of electricity from solar photovoltaic (PV) energy exhibits the fastest growth.
-Starting from a small base, PV accounts for 17 percent of total electricity generated from renewable energy sources, excluding hydropower, in 2040.
+With the implementation of the federal RFS for transportation fuels and state renewable portfolio standards for electricity generation, consumption of marketed renewable fuels grows by 1.4% per year in the AEO2014 Reference case.
+Marketed renewable energy includes wood, municipal waste, other biomass, and hydroelectricity in the end-use sectors; hydroelectricity, geothermal, municipal solid waste, biomass, solar, and wind power in the electric power sector; and ethanol for gasoline blending and biomass-based diesel in the transportation sector, of which 1.5 quadrillion Btu is included with petroleum and other liquid fuels consumption in 2040.
+Excluding hydroelectricity, renewable energy consumption in the electric power sector grows from 1.9 quadrillion Btu in 2012 to 4.5 quadrillion Btu in 2040, with biomass accounting for 27% of the growth and wind 39%.
+Generation of electricity from solar photovoltaic energy shows the fastest growth, starting from a small base and accounting for 7.5% of total electricity generation from all nonhydropower renewable energy sources in 2040.

 - Executive summary